+class mono::QueueInterrupt

-class An queued input pin interrupt function callback handler This class represents an input pin on mono, and provides up to 3 different callback handler functions.
+An queued input pin interrupt function callback handler This class represents an input pin on mono, and provides up to 3 different callback handler functions.
 You can installed callback function for rising, falling or both edges.

+Queued interrupts

-Queued interrupts In Mono framework a queued interrupt is handled inside the normal execution context, and not the hardware interrupt routine.
+In Mono framework a queued interrupt is handled inside the normal execution context, and not the hardware interrupt routine.
 In embedded programming it is good practice not to do any real work, inside the hardware interrupt routine.
 Instead the best practice method is to set a signal flag, and handled the event in a run loop.

 QueueInterrupt does this for you.
 The rise, fall and change callback are all executed by the default mono run loop (AppRunLoop) You can safely do heavy calculations or use slow I/O in the callback routines you assign to QueueInterrupt!

+Latency

-Latency The run loop might handle the interrupt callback executed the instant the interrupt fires.
+The run loop might handle the interrupt callback some time after it occur, if it is busy doing other stuff.
+THerefore you cannot expect to have your callback executed the instant the interrupt fires.
 (If you need that use DirectInterrupt) QueueInterrupt holds the latest interrupt trigger timestamp, to help you determine the latency between the actual interrupt and you callback.
 Also, many interrupt triggering signal edges might occur, before the run loop executes you handler.
 The timestamp only shows the latest one.

-Inherits from InterruptIn, mono::IRunLoopTask Public Functions
+Inherits from InterruptIn, mono::IRunLoopTask

-QueueInterrupt:: QueueInterrupt (PinName inputPinName = NC, PinMode mode = Pull-
+QueueInterrupt (PinName inputPinName = NC, PinMode mode = PullNone)

-None)